STUDENT ORGANIZATIONS AND ACTIVITIES

-The International Center provides assistance to international students, faculty, and scholars at Illinois Tech on matters pertaining to immigration status, personal, and cultural adjustment.
-The Center also assists Illinois Tech students who are interested in studying abroad.
-Throughout the year, the International Center coordinates various educational, social, and cultural programs open to all Illinois Tech students, faculty, and staff.
+The Office of Global Services provides assistance to international students, faculty, and scholars at Illinois Tech on matters pertaining to immigration status, personal, and cultural adjustment.
+The office also assists Illinois Tech students who are interested in studying abroad.
+Throughout the year, the Office of Global Services coordinates various educational, social, and cultural programs open to all Illinois Tech students, faculty, and staff.

 The IPRO office is located in the Kaplan Institute, 3317 S. Federal Street.

 Facilities for basketball, racquetball, volleyball, badminton, swimming and general exercise are available in the university’s sports center.
 The building is open during the academic year every day of the week.
 Ecko Pool free swim hours vary.
 Building and Pool hours are subject to change during school breaks, holidays and special events.

 Illinois Tech’s libraries include Paul V. Galvin Library (Mies Campus); the Center for the Study of Ethics in the Professions (Mies Campus); the Graham Resource Center (Mies Campus); the Chicago-Kent College of Law Library (Conviser Law Center); the Institute for Food Safety and Health Library (Moffett Campus); and University Archives and Special Collections (UASC) (Mies Campus).